-Promoting smoking cessation pregnancy programs can be a complex issue.
+Promoting cessation programs to women who are smoking while pregnant can be a complex issue.

 Why?